playmax92/asus-telegram-bot/README.md

 ### 1. Prepare the USB Drive

-Partition and format the USB stick (e.g. using AOMEI Partition Assistant or Linux `gparted`):
+Partition and format the USB Drive (e.g. using AOMEI Partition Assistant or Linux `gparted`):

 | Partition | Size     | Mount Point   | Format |
 |-----------|----------|----------------|--------|